 Also known as endotoxin, a lipopolysaccharide is a large molecule found on the outer membrane of the bacterial cell wall which can activate the immune system and cause harm.

 A single-tube technique that enables the amplification of DNA which unlike conventional PCR does not require a thermocycler.

 A molecule in cells that conveys genetic information from DNA to the ribosome, the site of protein synthesis.

 The chemical reactions that occur in a living cell or organism to build and break down substances.

-A bacterial species that is resistant to many widely used antibiotics.
+A staphylococci species that is resistant to many widely used antibiotics.